markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ![new repo](./assets/step-1/1000-github-new.png)

 This will route you to a page where you'll be able to create a new repository.
 Give the repository a name (run-buddy) but don't change any other options.
-Then click the "Create respository" button.
+Then click the "Create repository" button.

 ![new repo](./assets/step-1/1100-github-create.png)